Veridise/veridise-docs/zkvanguard/detectors/unused-fields.md

 ---
 sidebar_position: 7
-title: Unused Subcomponents
+title: Unused Fields
-description: Finds unused subcomponents in subcomponent arrays.
+description: Finds unused fields within structures/circuit components.
 ---

-# Unused Subcomponents (`unused-subcmps`)
+# Unused Subcomponents

 ## Summary and Usage

-The Unused Subcomponent (USC) detector detects if any elements in an array of subcomponents are declared, but never assigned any input or output signals by the containing component.
+The Unused Fields (USF) detector detects if any declared fields of a circuit component are never assigned nor constrained.
 This may indicate some computation or safety checks are being erroneously omitted, which a malicious actor may be able to exploit.

 ### Usage

-The USC detector is invoked by selecting "Unused subcomponents" (`unused-subcmps`) in the Detector selection during the tool configuration step.
+The USF detector is invoked by selecting "Unused subcomponents" (`unused-subcmps`) in the Detector selection during the tool configuration step.